miscreant/meta/README.md

   like **AES-GCM**. **AES-SIV** provides [nonce reuse misuse resistance], considered the gold standard in cryptography today.

-* [CHAIN]: a construction which provides chunked/multipart [misuse resistant] [authenticated encryption] when used in conjunction with a cipher like **AES-SIV**.
-Though not yet described in an RFC, **CHAIN** was designed by Phil Rogaway (who also created **AES-SIV** and the paper contains a rigorous security analysis proving it secure.
+* [CHAIN]: a construction which provides "online" chunked/multipart [authenticated encryption] when used in conjunction with a cipher like **AES-SIV**.
+Though not yet described in an RFC, **CHAIN** was designed by [Phil Rogaway] (who also created **AES-SIV** and the paper contains a rigorous security analysis proving it secure. **CHAIN** achieves the best-possible security for an online authenticated encryption scheme (OAE2).

 * [STREAM]: a construction which provides streaming [authenticated encryption] and defends against reordering and truncation attacks.
+Unlike **CHAIN**, **STREAM** supports parallelization and seeking, allowing chunks within a message to be encrypted and decrypted in any order the user wants.
+  **STREAM** achieves a slightly lower definition of security for an online encryption scheme (OAE1) as compared to **CHAIN**.

 [authenticated encryption]: https://en.wikipedia.org/wiki/Authenticated_encryption
 [AES-SIV]: https://www.iacr.org/archive/eurocrypt2006/40040377/40040377.pdf